DESL-EPFL/Point-on-wave-Data-of-EPFL-campus-Distribution-Network/README.md

 * three-phase line currents absorbed by the BESS transformer (ia1, ia2, ia3);
 * 2 x three-phase line currents absorbed by two transformers (ib1, ib2, ib3 and ic1, ic2, ic3).

-Such quantities are stored with 20~$\mu s$ sampling time and for a duration of 2 seconds.
+Such quantities are stored with 20 μs sampling time and for a duration of 2 seconds.
 The measures should be scaled with an amplification gain of 3500 for the voltage, 3.1 for the current absorbed by the BESS and 1 for those by the two transformers.

 ### Data format